anismhaddouche/Indicators/README.md

 ### How to improve this model ?

 The objective is to improve the semantic interpretation, of Labdocs, of the used NLP model `all-MiniLM-L6-v2` by improving its **embedding**.
 Note that, in this project I used this model for its implementation simplicity in order to have a first draft.
 It is not well adapted to our dataset since we have a lot of mathematical formulas.
-For future works, I suggest to use a well adapted model like [MathBert](https://huggingface.co/tbs17/MathBERT) since it is trained on scientific texts containing mathematical formulas.
+For future works, I suggest using a well-adapted model like [MathBert](https://huggingface.co/tbs17/MathBERT) since it is trained on scientific texts containing mathematical formulas.

-In order to improve the **embedding** of our NLP model we have to train (fine-tune) our pre-trained model to do a *task* using our set of LabDocs.
-A well adapted task here is the Masker Language Modeling (MLM).
+In order to improve the **embedding** of our NLP model, we have to train (fine-tune) our pre-trained model to do a *task* using our set of LabDocs.
+A well-adapted task here is the Masker Language Modeling (MLM).
 It is an unsupervised learning technique that involves masking tokens in a text sequence and training a model to predict the missing tokens.
-This creates an improved **embedding** that better captures the semantics of the text (see this [turorial](https://towardsdatascience.com/masked-language-modelling-with-bert-7d49793e5d2c)).
+This creates an improved **embedding** that better captures the semantics of the text (see this [tutorial](https://towardsdatascience.com/masked-language-modelling-with-bert-7d49793e5d2c)).
 <!-- If we want to improve the **embedding** we first chose a model like [MathBert](https://huggingface.co/tbs17/MathBERT) -->

 </details>